da4089/simplefix/README.rst

 "for ... in ...".

-Members of repeating groups can be accessed using ``get(tag, nth)``, where the "nth" value is an integer indicating the number of the group to use (note that the first group is number one, not zero).
+Members of repeating groups can be accessed using ``get(tag, nth)``, where the "nth" value is an integer indicating which occurrence of the tag to return (note that the first occurrence is number one, not zero).

 Contributing